ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/email-inspiration.md

     - AMP components used:
         - Use `<amp-list>` to pull information in dynamically from an endpoint.
         - Use a generic `<input>` tag to leave a comment.
-        - Use `<amp-form>` to submit an "Reply/Resolve" state to an end point.
+        - Use `<amp-form>` to submit an "Reply/Resolve" state to an endpoint.
 - Mentioning/tagging someone in a doc comment:
     - AMP components used:
         - Use `<amp-list>` to pull information in dynamically from an endpoint.